rbisdorff/Digraph3/docSphinx/tutorial.rst

 We achieve here a linear ranking without ties (from best to worst) of the digraph's actions, ie including the new decision actions as well as the quartile limits *m1* to *m4*, which is very close in an ordinal sense (*tau* = 0.95) to the underlying valued outranking relation.

-The eventual rating procedure is based on the lower quantile limits, such that we may collect the quartile classes' contents in increasing order of the quartiles lower limits.
+The eventual rating procedure is based on the lower quantile limits, such that we may collect the quartile classes' contents in increasing order of the *quartiles* ' lower limits.

     >>> print('Rating categories:', nqr.ratingCategories)
     Rating categories: OrderedDict([